-As late summer/early fall of 2014 descends upon Sun Peaks Resort, millions and millions (and millions) of British Columbia’s famous Sockeye Salmon are returning to the nearby Shuswap and Adams River Salmon run in what is believed to be one of the biggest and most dominant salmon returns in decades.
+When late summer/early fall of 2018 descends upon Sun Peaks Resort, millions and millions (and millions) of British Columbia’s famous Sockeye Salmon are expected to be returning to the nearby Shuswap and Adams River Salmon run in what is known as a dominant year.

 Drive yourself or get a group together and book an escorted tour from beautiful Sun Peaks Resort or Kamloops and be sure to experience this amazing display of sheer will power and determination as these bright red, prized Sockeye Salmon provide spectacular viewing opportunities along the rivers and in nearby Roderick Haig-Brown Provincial Park.

 The spawning cycle is still a bit of a mystery, but it is known that baby salmon (fry) spend 1-2 years in the rivers and lakes near where they are born, and then are drawn down the Fraser River to the Pacific Ocean where they spend another 1-2 years before being called home.

 And soon, millions of brilliant red salmon will begin their final, desperate 2-3 week journey from the ocean, up the Fraser River against the current, overcoming natural and man-made barriers and obstacles, to reach their birthplace where they will finally spawn and die.
 The life cycle repeats itself, while the dead salmon provide food for the local wildlife and nutrients for the lakes, rivers, and surrounding areas.

 Peak cycles are every four years, and 2018 is expected to be great year for salmon viewing.